 Satralizumab, created by Chugai, is an anti-IL-6 receptor recycling antibody.
 The drug is expected to suppress relapse of NMOSD by inhibiting IL-6 signal transduction which is deeply related to the pathology.
 In two global phase III clinical studies in neuromyelitis optica (NMO) and NMOSD patients, the primary endpoint was achieved with satralizumab either as an add-on therapy to baseline treatment (NCT02028884) or as monotherapy (NCT02073279).
 These studies represent one of the largest clinical trial programs undertaken for this rare diseases.
-Satralizumab is designated as an orphan drug for the treatment of NMO and NMOSD in Japan, and for the treatment of the same disease group in Europe and the U.S..
-In addition, it has been granted Breakthrough Therapy Designation by the U.S. Food and Drug Administration in December 2018.
+Satralizumab is designated as an orphan drug for the treatment of NMO and NMOSD in Japan, and for the treatment of the same disease group in Europe and the U.S. In addition, it was granted Breakthrough Therapy Designation by FDA in December 2018.
+The application was accepted for review by EMA and FDA in 2019.